ATM usage fees: United States

 In 1988, Valley Bank of Nevada introduced a separate transaction fee to "foreign cardholders" (meaning holders of ATM cards not issued by Valley Bank) for withdrawals at Valley Bank ATMs, particularly those located in/near Las Vegas casinos.
 Eventually, various regional ATM networks, and ultimately the national networks, Plus and Cirrus, permitted ATM surcharging.

 Before 1996, foreign ATM fees averaged $1.01 USD nationally, according to a 2001 report from the US-based State Public Interest Research Group.

 As banks and third parties realized the profit potential, they raised the fees.
 ATM fees now commonly reach $3.00, and can be as high as $6.00, or even higher in cash-intensive places like bars and casinos, in cases where fees are paid both to the bank (for using a "foreign" ATM) and the ATM owner (the so-called "surcharge") total withdrawal fees could potentially reach $11.
 Independent sales organizations ("ISO"s) are the driving force in ATM deployment in the U.S. today, representing over 60% of the 396,000 ATMs nationwide.
 Some have expressed concerns that the U.S. market is becoming too saturated, spreading the resulting fee pool too thin, which may result in a future net decrease in the number of machines.
-Other media reports indicate that growth in ATM usage has decreased, possibly in relation to the amount of fees imposed by banks.
+Other media reports indicate that growth in ATM usage has decreased, possibly in relation to the number of fees imposed by banks.

 According to Bank Call Reports, JPMorgan Chase, Bank of America and Wells Fargo earned more than $1.1 billion in 2016 from ATM fees.
 The average fee for using an out-of-network ATM has reached $4.57 in 2016 and this is the 10th straight year of increases, according to Bankrate.
 By 2019, the average total out-of-network ATM fees had increased to $4.72.

 Another type of charge a customer may face is a "Denial Fee", where a customer is charged a fee for attempting to withdraw more money than they are either allowed through their daily withdrawal limit or by having insufficient funds in their account.